This internship preparation checklist will make your life easier!

-Getting a travel insurance and finding one that fits your needs can take some time, especially if you, like me, have never done it before.
+Getting travel insurance and finding one that fits your needs can take some time, especially if you, like me, have never done it before.
 Therefore, do it as soon as possible.
 Depending on personal preferences you can find various insurance packages.
-Do you, for example, want a coverage for lost, stolen or damaged luggage?
-Do you want insurance for your valuables like your camera?
-Or be able to claim a refund in case of you have to cancel your trip?
+For example, do you want coverage for lost, stolen or damaged luggage?
+Or be able to claim a refund in case you have to cancel your trip?
 Etcetera.
 However, you always have to make sure that your costs for medical assistance and repatriation fees are covered.
 Maybe this is already part of your normal medical insurance but otherwise, make sure to include this in your travel insurance.
-Trust me you don’t want to pay for the medical costs yourself as they can be much higher abroad.
+Trust me – you don’t want to pay for the medical costs yourself as they can be much higher abroad.

 STEP 2: Health & safety

 The first thing I did, was checking with my doctor at home if I need any vaccinations or malaria medication for South Africa.
 Some vaccinations are only recommended if you stay for a longer period or in a certain region.
 Therefore, think about your travel plans in advance.
 Will you only stay at your internship location or do you want to travel somewhere else?
 Don’t forget to check if your health insurance at home covers the costs for the vaccinations!